 You’ve come to the right place.
 We’ve put together a list of words and phrases that can sabotage even the greatest cover letters—and will tell you what to write instead.

 1. “I think I’d be a great fit…”

 When I was in high school, my English teacher told us never to use “I think” in an essay because if we were writing something, well, it was obvious that was what we thought.
 The same holds true for cover letters.
 Not only are “I think,” “I feel,” “I believe,” and so on redundant, they also make you sound insecure.

 Alternatives to “I think I’d be a great fit…”

 Get rid of every “opinion phrase” in your cover letter.
 Ninety nine percent of the time, you won’t even have to reword the sentence.
 For example, instead of saying, “I’m confident my communication skills would make me a strong project manager,” write, “My communication skills would make me a strong project manager.”
 It’s shorter, simpler, and more convincing.

-Sure, you could say you’re “a good writer,” or “good at working with other people.”
-But there are so many adjective options out there, and they’re almost all more powerful than “good.”
+Sure, you could say you’re “a good writer” or “good at working with other people.”
+But there are so many options out there, and they’re almost all more powerful than “good.”

 Replace “good” with one of these descriptors:

-Let’s be real: You, your friends, and your family members care why this job would help you.
+You, your friends, and your family members care why this job would help you.
 But the hiring manager does not.
-All he or she cares about is finding the best person for the role.
+All they care about is finding the best person for the role.
+Read: They want to hire the person who would help them the most.
 So if you find yourself explaining how this position would help you develop your leadership skills, learn more about your desired industry, or get established as a thought leader—hit the delete key.